ucw9q/restful-api-design-guidelines/README.md

 ## Introduction

 This document provides guidelines and examples to help developers design simple, consistent and easy-to-use RESTful APIs.
-Much of the material is based on common design challenges found while developing RESTful web services.
+Much of the material is based on common design challenges faced when developing RESTful web services.
 The problems include resource and representation design, URIs, usage of HTTP, caching, concurrency control, partial updates, batch processing, transactions, versioning and security.